Home Improvement

 If you answered “Yes” to one of these questions, then this post is for you.
 This task isn’t a complicated one.
 Measuring and buying the right size mortice lock is important and can be done by you, regardless of whether a professional locksmith will come to do the actual work.

-In this section, we will talk about different types of locks and how to pick them.
 It is important to know the exact mortice lock dimensions so you can buy the exact lock size.
-What is more, this is one of the most common mistakes, which can result in either wasting your time, or damaging your door.
+What is more, this is one of the most common mistakes, which can result in either wasting your time or damaging your door.

 First and foremost, you need to be aware of the type of mortice lock that you need, regardless if you’re replacing an old one or need to install a new one.
-There are two types of mortice locks – a sash lock and a deadlock.
-Knowing the difference between sash lock and deadlock will help speed up the process and eliminate any confusion that may occur either with measuring or buying the lock.
+As mentioned before, there are two types of mortice locks – a sash lock and a deadlock.
+Knowing the difference between them will help speed up the process and eliminate any confusion that may occur either with measuring or buying the lock.

 A mortice deadlock is often used on front doors, while a sash lock is found on the back and internal doors.
-It’s easier to measure a deadlock because you don’t have to worry about the handle alignment measurements.
+Normally, it’s easier to measure a deadlock because you don’t have to worry about the handle alignment measurements.

 One thing that most people forget to take into account is whether the doors’ lock will be on the right or the left.
 The good thing about mortice locks is that they are reversible so the doors’ orientation doesn’t matter.